Serpent27/PARSEC/README.md

 # PARSEC Encryption
 #### Created by Alex Anderson < parsec29@protonmail.com >

+#### *Important:*
+This implementation of PARSEC should not be used on systems that try to cache memory accesses, due to cache timing vulnerabilities.
+I started working on an x86_64 implementation handling data exclusively on the CPU registers, thereby bypassing caching issues; but I'm not sure I'll actually get around to writing that.
+Until then you should stick to a good implementation of AES.

+Besides, this is basically a reference implementation for an algorithm I personally wouldn't trust until it gets properly reviewed (assuming that ever happens), so yeah...

 ## License
 I originally published this software under the GPLv3 license, but have since relicensed it under the MIT license.